Real connection is all around you. So is loneliness.

 Join the Pilot →No awkward introductions.
 No rejection risk.
 No apps to open mid-conversation.
 Just your wrist doing the work.

-Echo ships with four core features from day one — designed specifically for the college experience.
-Our AI features are in development and founding members get to shape exactly how they work.
+Echo ships with four core features from day one — designed for anyone navigating real-world social environments.
+Our AI features are live and available now — founding members get to experience them first.

 "Ben commutes to work every day.
 He sits three seats from someone who loves the same music, shares the same frustrations, could be his closest friend for years to come.
 The doors open.
 He puts his headphones in.
 They walk out side-by-side and head in opposite directions."